Ball State University

 Parameters for Participation in the Program (Undergraduate and Graduate Applicants)

-• Open to legal residents, as defined by Ball State University’s current residency policy, of Illinois, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin.
-The program will extend to residents of Iowa, South Dakota and Ohio should those states become participants.
+• Open to legal residents, as defined by Ball State University’s current residency policy, of Illinois, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin.
+The program will extend to residents of Iowa and South Dakota should those states become participants.

 • Students will be automatically considered for MSEP upon completion and review of their admissions application.